elliehan07/pyumi/README.md

 # pyumi
-Python package for automation of setting, simulation, and processing when using umi for Rhinoceros 3D.
+Python package for automating the settings, simulation, and processing of umi for Rhinoceros 3D.

 ![alt text][logo]